mihdan/mihdan-no-external-links/readme.txt

 4. [Optional] Configure Mihdan: No External Links settings.

 == Changelog ==

+= 5.0.4 (13.09.2022) =
+* Added possibility to specify any page of the site as a redirect page

 = 5.0.3 (12.09.2022) =
 * Fixed fatal errors on logging pages